 The R256 single-axis controller and driver is engineered to feature the same compact size as its predecessor, yet is capable of increased microstepping resolution and higher output current.
-It is capable of step resolutions ranging from 2◊ to 256◊, and it operates from +12 to 20V dc.
+It is capable of step resolutions ranging from 2× to 256×, and it operates from +12 to 20V dc.
 Its phase current ranges from 0.1 to 2A peak.
 It is designed to be programmed via serial port and used as a stand-alone unit with no PC connection required.

-Focus on Fundamentals consists of 45-minute on-line classes that cover a host of technologies.
 You learn without leaving the comfort of your desk.
 All classes are taught by subject-matter experts and all are archived.
-So if you can't attend live, attend at your convenience.